Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Introduction

 \subsection{The lattice Boltzmann method}

 Lattice-Boltzmann methods have become a popular approach in computational fluid dynamics.
-However, they are also interesting for computer scientists as the core algorithm is rather short, uses a larger Jacobi-like stencil with vector instead of scalar data resulting in many concurrent memory streams and no reuse of data in a single iteration, but is straightforward to parallelize due to simple next-neighbor communication.
+However, they are also interesting for computer scientists as the core algorithm is rather short and uses a multi-streaming loop kernel, resulting in many concurrent memory streams and no reuse of data in a single iteration, but is straightforward to parallelize due to simple next-neighbor communication.

-In the present work we employ the \emph{ILBDC} code \cite{zeiser-2009-ppl}, which uses a D$3$Q$19$ lattice model and implements a two-relaxation-time (TRT) collision model \cite{ginzburg-2008}.
+In the present work we employ the \emph{ILBDC} code \cite{zeiser-2009-ppl}, which uses a D$3$Q$19$ lattice model and a two-relaxation-time (TRT) collision model \cite{ginzburg-2008}.
+D$3$Q$19$ is the most popular discretization scheme for LBM in 3D.
 All calculations are performed in double-precision floating point arithmetic.
-The algorithm with the D$3$Q$19$ model can be viewed as a $19$-point stencil in 3-D accessing only nearest neighbors, but has two important differences to common stencil algorithms: (i) each lattice node consists not only of one, but of $19$ values (so called particle distribution functions [PDFs]); (ii) each PDF accessed is only accessed again in the next time step, which prevents data reuse (unless complex temporal blocking schemes are employed).
+The algorithm with the D$3$Q$19$ model can be viewed as a $19$-point stencil in 3-D accessing only nearest neighbors but has two important differences to common stencil algorithms: (i) Each lattice node consists not only of one, but of $19$ values (so called particle distribution functions [PDFs]); (ii) Each PDF accessed is only accessed again in the next time step, which prevents data reuse (unless complex temporal blocking schemes are employed).
+Figure~\ref{fig:d3q19} shows a single lattice site with $19$ stored distribution functions (arrows).

-The performance of a given LBM approach depends at least on the data layout and memory access patterns, the scale of arithmetic operations (i.e., how well numerical expressions are simplified and combined to avoid unnecessary operations), and their degree of SIMD vectorization.
+The performance of a given LBM approach depends at least on the data layout and memory access patterns, the strength of arithmetic operations (i.\,e., how well numerical expressions are simplified and combined to avoid unnecessary operations), and their degree of SIMD vectorization.
 A thorough overview of more propagation-step implementations and their memory access characteristics can be found in \cite{mattila-2008, wittmann-2012-cam}.